Unity Multiplayer

 As to "How To" that is covered by the HLAPI you choose to use.
 Steamworks is a technology that enables capabilities ... capabilities that are used by the HLAPI you choose.

-What It Is: HLAPIs are frameworks that handle the replication of game state and data synchronization.
+What It Is: HLAPIs are frameworks that handle the replication of game state and data synchronisation.
 They define what gets synced, when, by whom, and how messages are transmitted across the network.

 Popular Tools: